 Take a comfortable, relaxed posture.
 Breathe slowly and deeply into your chest.
 Use this consistent sequence of breathing as your anchor point, and take a couple of minutes to get a sense of your body.

-Focus on your heart area.
-The energy of your heart os merges with your breath.
+Focus on your heart and chest area.
+The energy of your heart merges with your breath.
 Become aware of your emotions — just observe and allow the energy of your emotions to flow freely without any expectation.
 Release all judgment.

 After 10 minutes, move on to a family member, a friend, neighbor, mentor, teacher or anyone close to you.
 Internally express loving kindness towards them with heartfelt meaning.
 Breathe it in and out and sit with this for a few minutes.